-- 5. In the 2.4 GHz, 5 GHz-1, and 5 GHz-2 sections, select or clear the Enable Wireless Router Radio check boxes.
-Clearing these check boxes turns off the WiFi feature of the router for each band. - 6.
-Click the Apply button.
+5. In the 2.4 GHz, 5 GHz-1, and 5 GHz-2 sections, select or clear the Enable Wireless Router Radio check boxes.

+Clearing these check boxes turns off the WiFi feature of the router for each band.

-If you turned off the WiFi radios, the WiFi LEDs turn off.
-If you turned on the WiFi radios, the WiFi LEDs light.
+Note If you turned off both WiFi radios, the WiFi On/Off LED and the WPS LED turn off.
+If you turned on the WiFi radios, the WiFi On/Off LED and the WPS LED light.